 - Factors that led to rise of Nazism:

 - Soon after coming to power, Hitler ordered new elections and started a reign of terror

-- Anti-Nazi leaders were assassinated on large scale
+- Anti-Nazi leaders were assassinated on a large scale

 - Parliament building was set on fire by the Nazis

-- Blame of the fire was put on the communist party and it was suppressed
+- The blame for the fire was put on the communist party and it was suppressed

-- Despite of all this terror, Hitler couldn't win majority of seats in parliament
+- Despite all this terror, Hitler couldn't win a majority of seats in parliament

 - He took dictatorial powers in 1934 and became the president of Germany